curl/everything-curl/http/altsvc.md

-[RFC 7838](https://www.rfc-editor.org/rfc/rfc7838.txt) defines a HTTP header which lets a server tell a client that there is one or more *alternatives* for that server at "another place" with the use of the `Alt-Svc:` response ehader.
+[RFC 7838](https://www.rfc-editor.org/rfc/rfc7838.txt) defines a HTTP header which lets a server tell a client that there is one or more *alternatives* for that server at "another place" with the use of the `Alt-Svc:` response header.

 The *alternatives* the server suggests can include a server running on another port on the same host, on another completely different host name and it can